puppeteer/puppeteer/docs/api.md

   - `url` <[string]> URL of a script to be added.
   - `path` <[string]> Path to the JavaScript file to be injected into frame.
 If `path` is a relative path, then it is resolved relative to [current working directory](https://nodejs.org/api/process.html#process_process_cwd).
   - `content` <[string]> Raw JavaScript content to be injected into frame.
   - `type` <[string]> Script type.
-Use 'module' in order to load a Javascript ES6 module.
+Use 'module' in order to load a JavaScript ES6 module.
 See [script](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script) for more details.
 - returns: <[Promise]<[ElementHandle]>> which resolves to the added tag when the script's onload fires or when the script content was injected into frame.

-Adds a `<script>` tag into the page with the desired url or content.
+Adds a `<script>` tag into the page with the desired URL or content.

 Shortcut for [page.mainFrame().addScriptTag(options)](#frameaddscripttagoptions).